US citizens returning from overseas say they are waiting hours for coronavirus screening at airports

 The second form asked specific questions about symptoms and travel to coronavirus hot zones, she said.

-But there were not enough copies for all the passengers on the flight and many had to wait for more forms to be handed out.
+There were not enough copies for all the passengers on the flight, and many had to wait for more forms to be handed out.

 "They didn't have pens and told us to share," she said.
 "Which sounds like a great thing in the middle of the pandemic."